carltonupp/carlton.upperdine.dev/posts/azure-functions-with-deno.md

 ## Deploying to Azure

-Providing you have your Azure account set up properly, you can then deploy your function to Azure using the following command:
+Providing you have your Azure account set up properly, you can then deploy your function using the following command:

 ```
 func azure functionapp publish deno-http